 I am usually located around maidenhead locator: JO22NC

-I upload logs to eQSL.cc during and after being active on the radio.
-I upload logs to ARRL Logbook of the World, www.qrz.com on a regular basis.
-I like paper cards via the QSL bureau so I send those out when requested or when I think the other party will appriciate one and I will respond when I receive a card.
+I upload logs to eQSL.cc and ARRL Logbook of the World, during and after being active on the radio.
+I upload logs to www.qrz.com and clublog on a regular basis.
+I like paper cards via the QSL bureau so I send those out when requested or when I think the other party will appreciate one and I will respond when I receive a card.
 You can also request a card via the Log Search on clublog for PE4KH using the OQRS service.
 Notifying me via e-mail that you would like a card is also possible.

 I appreciate SWL reports for QSOs and will respond.